jrmontag/talk-python-fastapi/README.md

     -  don't end up part of shhgit

 ## Ch 6: error handling and perf
+- use of async/await not well motivated yet here
 - cache response in memory to start; maybe not the most elegant solution, but works
     - esp in production, likely have multiple instances/processes running and in-memory cache won't be shared
     - alternatives might be redis, another db service, etc